- Glossary

 Find a Job You Really Want In

-This article will go over what it means to be (or to hire) a contingent worker, the pros and cons of these situations, and what contingent work looks like.
+This article will clarify what it means to be (or to hire) a contingent worker, explore the advantages and disadvantages of this work arrangement, and provide insight into the current landscape of contingent work.

 Key Takeaways: